mohamed10945/csharp_Assigment3/generics/README.md

 This approach encourages clean, reusable code that adheres to the principles of generic programming, enabling flexibility and scalability across different use cases.
 """

-# Saving the README.md content to a file
-with open("/mnt/data/README.md", "w") as file:
-    file.write(readme_content)

-"/mnt/data/README.md"